Anonymvs17/hacking/notes/web/A2_BrokenAuthentification.md

 `secQuestion0=test&secQuestion1=test&jsEnabled=1&verifyMethod=SEC_QUESTIONS&userId=12309746`
 * Also try instead of deleting the secQuestion to `secQuestion3`, `secQuestion4` or `secQuestionA` `secQuestionB`

+# Password bruteforcing
+* If IP blocking check if 'X-Forwared-For' header is supported and try to manipulate it
+* Check for response times when providing a very long pw with valid and invalid logins

 # Token
 there are number of locations where applicaitons depend on unpredicted tokens.